ReproNim/module-FAIR-data/_episodes/00-Introduction-to-Module.md

 - "Provide researchers with the proper information on FAIR data so that they can be submitted to the specified workflows and executions environments in a reproducible fashion"

 keypoints:
+- "There are a number of practical guidelines and best practices for ensuring data supports reproducible research"
 - "This module is in line with our overall goal of making science (including scientific training) more open by ensuring that data is made FAIR (Findabile, Accessible, Interoperable, and Reusable)."

 ---